-24. VOUCHER: A weigh-in voucher will be issued to each registered team at the Registration/ Rules Meeting sign-up.
-That voucher must be presented back to the tournament official at the weigh-in.
+24. VOUCHER: A weigh-in voucher will be issued to each angler at the Registration/ Rules Meeting sign-up.
+That voucher must be presented back to the tournament official before weighing in.

-25. WEIGH IN: Will be set up at the end of the official fishing hours for all tournaments.
+25. WEIGH IN: Will be set up at the start of fishing hours through the final weigh in session.

 27. WEIGH-IN SITE: Crappie must be weighed at the official ACT tournament Weigh-In site.
-You must check in at the official Weigh-In Line by the announced time on the Tournament Information Page or as announced at the Rules Meeting and present your Weigh-In Voucher with Boat # Card.
-Example: Must be in the Weigh-In Line by 4:00pm; You must be in the Weigh-In Line by 4:00:00pm.
-If you make it to the official Weigh-In Line at 4:00:01 or later, then you will be disqualified.
-The Tournament Director will make the announcement when the Weigh-In Line is closed and the last team in line will have their voucher marked.
+You must check in at the official Weigh-In Line by the announced time on the Tournament Information Page or as announced at the Rules Meeting and present your Weigh-In Voucher to be counted in for that session.
+The Tournament Director will make the announcement when the Weigh-In Line is closed for that session and the last team in line will have their voucher marked.

-28. TOURNAMENT HOURS: All crappie brought to the weighed must have been caught during the tournament hours from tournament waters by the team bringing them to the scales.
-Tournament hours are posted on the Tournament Information Page and announced at the Rules Meeting.
-Teams will be allowed to be on the tournament waters following the Live Well Check.
-Trailering is allowed from the Live Well Check.
-Any additional trailering must be communicated with and approved by the Tournament Director
+28. TOURNAMENT/ SESSION HOURS: All crappie brought to the weighed must have been caught during the tournament hours from tournament waters by the angler bringing them to the scales.
+Tournament hours and sessions are posted on the Tournament Information Page and announced at the Rules Meeting.

-30. TIES: In the case of a tie for all paying positions at all National Tournaments, big fish from each team will break all ties.
+30. TIES: In the case of a tie for all paying positions that prize will be split evenly between anglers.

 Team members/ACT members are required to follow high standards of sportsmanship, honesty, courtesy, safety, conservation and to conduct themselves in a manner that will be a credit to themselves ACT, ACT sponsors, the sport of fishing, and ACT efforts to promote the sport.
 Examples of conduct not complying with those standards include, but are not limited to, the following: • Violation of or failure to comply with any of the official rules. • Consumption of alcoholic beverages or any kind of mind-altering substance during registration or during tournament hours. • Conviction of a felony. • Suspension/disqualification from any tournament or fishing organization for cheating, refusing or failing a polygraph. • Any other words, conduct or actions (including and not limited to discussion forums and internet sites) reflecting unfavorably upon efforts to promote safety, sportsmanship, fair competition and compliance with the tournament rules, or which fail to comply with these standards set forth in the first sentence of this paragraph.